Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 (Source: Token Terminal)

-Moreover, even during periods of weakened speculation, Aave has demonstrated the ability to drive fundamental growth.
-In early August, when the global risk asset market plummeted, Aave's revenue remained robust, thanks to its successful collection of liquidation fees during loan repayments.
-This proves that Aave has the capability to withstand market fluctuations across different collateral types and multi-chain environments.
+Moreover, even during periods of weakened speculation, Aave has demonstrated its ability to drive fundamental growth.
+In early August, when the global risk asset market plummeted, Aave's revenue remained robust, benefiting from successfully collecting liquidation fees during loan repayments.
+This proves Aave's capability to withstand market fluctuations across different collateral types and multi-chain environments.

 Is Aave Severely Undervalued?
 Why It Is the Core Pillar of DeFi and Onchain Economy